Chart Color Schemes

 Jilliby - Yarramalong is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Jilliby-Yarramalong, as recorded in the latest Census, 98.8% of dwellings were houses, with the remaining 1.2% being semi-detached homes, apartments, or other types.
-This contrasts with Sydney metro's dwelling structure, which was 83.2% houses and 16.7% other dwellings.
-Home ownership in Jilliby-Yarramalong stood at 42.6%, with mortgaged properties making up 48.5% and rented dwellings accounting for 8.9%.
+In Jilliby-Yarramalong as per the latest Census data, 98.8% of dwellings were houses while 1.2% were other types such as semi-detached homes and apartments.
+This contrasts with Sydney metropolitan areas where 83.2% were houses and 16.7% were other dwellings.
+Home ownership in Jilliby-Yarramalong stood at 42.6%, with mortgaged properties making up 48.5% and rented ones 8.9%.
 The median monthly mortgage repayment in the area was $2,600, higher than Sydney metro's average of $1,900.
-Median weekly rent in Jilliby-Yarramalong was $440, compared to Sydney metro's $385.
-Nationally, Jilliby-Yarramalong's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Median weekly rent in Jilliby-Yarramalong was recorded at $440 compared to Sydney metro's $385.
+Nationally, Jilliby-Yarramalong's mortgage repayments were significantly higher than the Australian average of $1,863 while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing